- Featured

 -

 Kenilworth For The KidsDublin faces a critical shortage of accessible green spaces, particularly during winter and after heavy rain, making it harder than ever for children to enjoy safe outdoor facilities.
 Delaying this project would set a discouraging precedent for similar initiatives across the city, stalling momentum and dampening hopes for the many other clubs—and countless boys and girls—who need these community spaces.
-Please sign the petition to support the creation of an enhanced space at Kenilworth that will make a real difference for children across Dublin!2,025 of 3,000 SignaturesCreated by Kenilworth For The Kids
+Please sign the petition to support the creation of an enhanced space at Kenilworth that will make a real difference for children across Dublin!3,071 of 4,000 SignaturesCreated by Kenilworth For The Kids

 -